Definition of University Business:

 Vans and Buses:

-If you are driving a 10+ passenger van on University business at any frequency, you must complete the required online courses in Learning Hub as well as the DGS Van Driver Training (virtual) before driving on University business.
+If you are driving a 10+ passenger van on University business at any frequency, you must complete the required online courses in Learning Hub as well as the CSU Van Safety Course (virtual) before driving on University business.

 All drivers of Fifteen (15) Passenger Vans must comply with CA Dept. of Motor Vehicle (DMV) regulations and the "CSU-Use of University and Private Vehicles" policy which requires a Class B driver's license, medical certification, and specific DMV driving records.